Hong Kong retail chains ration staples to curb COVID panic buying | Health

 Two of Hong Kong's largest consumer retail chains started rationing some food and drug items on Friday to curb panic buying that has plagued the city over the past week amid fears of a citywide lockdown as COVID-19 cases soar.

 Two of Hong Kong's largest consumer retail chains started rationing some food and drug items on Friday to curb panic buying that has plagued the city over the past week amid fears of a citywide lockdown as COVID-19 cases soar.
-Supermarket chain ParknShop announced limits of five items per customer on staples such as rice, canned food and toilet paper while pharmacy Watsons put the same limits on medication for pain, fever and colds, Hong Kong media reported.
+Supermarket chain ParknShop announced limits of five items per customer on staples such as rice, canned food, and toilet paper while pharmacy Watsons put the same limits on medication for pain, fever, and colds.

+"Effective today, ParKnShoP and Watsons Hong Kong will impose purchase restrictions on selected products and medication at all stores," Watsons said in a statement.
+Both ParknShop and Watsons are units of the Hong Kong-listed conglomerate CK Hutchison.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)